Quick Summary

 Self-assessment is the first step in the stages of career planning.
 It involves identifying personal strengths, weaknesses, interests, and values to align career choices with aspirations.
 Individuals must reflect on their skills and passions to ensure they choose a career path that suits them.
 Self-awareness allows professionals to make informed decisions and increases job satisfaction in the long run.

 Researching different industries, job roles, and growth opportunities is essential for effective career planning.
-This step in the process of career planning allows individuals to explore options that match their skills and interests.
+This step in the process of career planning supports the objectives of career planning, allowing individuals to explore options that match their skills and interests.
 Career exploration involves analyzing job market trends, understanding the required qualifications, and seeking guidance from professionals in various fields.
 By researching thoroughly, individuals can set realistic career goals and avoid career mismatches.

 Acquiring the necessary skills and qualifications is a vital part of the stages of career planning.
 To stay competitive in today’s job market, individuals must continuously upgrade their skills through education, certifications, and practical experiences.
 Learning new competencies enhances job prospects and increases opportunities for career growth.
 Skill development also ensures long-term employability and adaptability in evolving industries.